michieltjampens/dcafs/docs/Basics.md

 There are three ways to send something to a stream:
 * Use `dice:some text` to send 'some text' to the dice stream
-  * This also means that you can't have a taskmanager with that id!
 * Send `streams` (or `ss`) to get a list of available streams, this will return a list with currently only **S1:dice**
   * Use `S1:important` to send important to the dice stream
   * Might be easier if the id's are long
 * `ss:send,dice,unimportant` to send unimportant to the dice stream

 As always, this has a couple of extras...
 * By default, the earlier defined eol is appended (so the first command actually sends important\r\n).
-But eol can be omitted by using CTRL+s instead of enter.
+  * But eol can be omitted:
+    * by using CTRL+s instead of enter.
+    * Ending with \0, so `dice:hello?\0` won't get crlf appended.
 * Hexadecimal escape characters are allowed, so `dice:hello?` and `dice:hello\x3F` send the same thing
     * alternatively, `dice:\h(0x68,0x65,0x6c,0x6c,0x6f,0x3f,0xd,0xa)` would do the same thing, note that the eol sequence needs to be added manually
-* ending with \0 will signal to dcafs to omit the eol sequence so `dice:hello?\0` won't get crlf appended.
-    * Using CTRL+s instead of enter will do the same
+* Incase the device being talked to, wants to receive ESC, either use the hex options or just press ESC.
 * If you plan on transmitting multiple lines, you should start with `dice:!!` from then on, everything send via that telnet session will have dice: prepended and thus be transmitted to dice.
-Sending `!!` ends this.

 So now you know pretty much everything there is to know about manually sending data.